 The Padua Program was designed and directed three years ago by Sr. Margaret Carney, O.S.F., former president of St. Bonaventure University; Fr.
 David B. Couturier, O.F.M.
 Cap., executive director of the Franciscan Institute; and Dr. Pauline Albert, a writer, researcher, teacher, and organizational specialist.
 It has educated two cohorts of participants from the fields of education, health care, social services and retreats.

 Padua is a program of the Franciscan Institute at St. Bonaventure.
 The institute engages in three principal areas of scholarly concern: research, publication and workshops, seminars and academic conferences on the Franciscan intellectual tradition.

 The Padua Program hosts events in the University Conference Center in Doyle Hall on the SBU campus.

 The Padua Program: An Overview

 The Padua Program is an educational program in Franciscan mission-based leadership for directors, managers and leaders of Franciscan institutions.
-The registration fee of $1,500 includes access to eight monthly virtual sessions (Part One) as well as all accommodations during the three-day on-campus program (Part Two).
+It includes an on-campus workshop at St. Bonaventure University, July 12-15, 2023 (Part One), as well as all accommodations during the three-day on-campus program (Part Two).

 This is an eighth-month introduction to the Franciscan movement, its meaning and values (November 2023 through June 2024).
 These monthly virtual sessions, with appropriate readings, will guide participants through an understanding of the meaning of the Franciscan tradition, as proposed in the life stories of St. Francis and St. Clare of Assisi.